Bedford Circuit Court: Notary Public

 - Anyone who has been convicted of a felony under the laws of the United States or this Commonwealth, or the laws of any other state, shall not be qualified to be appointed and commissioned as a Notary Public unless such person has been pardoned for such felony or has had his/her rights restored.

-- A nonresident of Virginia may be appointed only if he/she is regularly employed in the Commonwealth and if such appointment will be necessary or useful to him/her in such employment.
+- A nonresident of Virginia may be appointed only if he/she is regularly employed in the Commonwealth and meets all other requirements.

 - To become a Notary Public or to renew a Notary Commission, an application must be completed as prescribed by the Secretary of the Commonwealth.
-Forms may be obtained at any Circuit Court Clerk's Office.
+Forms may be obtained or completed online at https://commonwealth.virginia.gov/applications/notary-commissions/.

 - Upon completion of the application with proper endorsements, the form should